 Integrity and Ethics are integral to good research project design and should not be considered a separate activity.
 Ultimately, responsibility for integrity and ethics must lie with the individual researchers, not the University.
 This is expressed in relevant governance, management and procedures, as well as the provision of training and awareness.

 The University's key policies, procedures and guidelines relevant to this area are:

-Case studies, guidance and procedures are available to staff on the Research & Innovation pages on the University intranet.
+Case studies, guidance and procedures are available to staff on the Research & Innovation pages on the University intranet

-If you have any concerns regarding the integrity of research being undertaken at Falmouth University, the Deputy Vice Chancellor (Academic) can be contacted via the Research & Development Office (firstname.lastname@example.org).
+If you have any concerns regarding the integrity of research being undertaken at Falmouth University, the Deputy Vice Chancellor Research & Innovation can be contacted via the Research & Development Office: email@example.com

 The University's Whistleblowing Policy outlines the policy and procedural framework of Falmouth University in respect of the reporting of concerns of wrongdoing in the public interest, and the investigation and management of such concerns.